jsutaria/eanab-maker/README.md

 We use an ESP-32 on both the concierge and the maker to communicate drink preferences from one to another, so the maker can retrieve the appropriate drink when you swipe the card.

 ### TAJ Protocol
 The fittingly-named TAJ (Theo, Ankush, Jainil) protocol is used to communicate preferences from the ESP32 to the Raspberry Pi.
 It's not just typical UART!
+We use our own modified protocol (based on PS/2) that can run over two aribitrary GPIO pins so that computer<->pi UART can run concurrently.

 ### Button
 We use a pretty simple pull-up resistor and button to register when you're ready to be breathalyzed.